 Soundly knocking its predecessor out of this list is the highly impressive Inspire 2.
 With a sleek metal composite bodywork upgrade, it's a much more attractive piece of kit.
 What's more, with more advanced object avoidance technology you don't have to worry about that beautiful body getting scratched by you accidentally clipping a tree.

 You get more than 25 minutes of flight time out of the twin-battery arrangement, and the ability to swap camera lenses means that professional photographers and videographers have complete control over their images and 5K video.

 The fully-featured smartphone app and dedicated remote control make this drone incredibly easy to control, but make no mistake, this is a professional piece of kit.

-Read the full review: DJI Inspire 2
+Read our in-depth DJI Inspire 2 review

 - Check out the best beginner drones in the world right now

 - These are the best YouTube cameras you can buy right now

 - UK drone laws: where can and can't you fly your drone?